-This 3-session eLearning module can be taken on your own schedule.
-The focus of this eLearning is on understanding and promoting positive discipline when caring for children and youth.
-In the first session, you will reflect on your beliefs about discipline, learn the difference between discipline and punishment, and learn about prohibited practices within Children and Family Services.
-With that understanding, you will then review what motivates behaviour and how meeting a child or youth's needs for connection supports the relationship for positive discipline.
+This eLearning focuses on understanding and promoting positive discipline when caring for children and youth.
+In the first session, participants reflect on their beliefs about discipline, learn the difference between discipline and punishment, and learn about prohibited practices within Children and Family Services.
+With that understanding, participants will then review what motivates behaviour and how meeting a child or youth's needs for connection supports the relationship for positive discipline.
 With this foundation in mind, the goals of effective discipline are reviewed, as well as a range of disciplinary techniques that promote positive behavior.
-You will review how to establish expectations and rules, as well as how to modify the environment for a child or youth's success and other discipline strategies, such as time ins.
-In session 3 you will be introduced to the concept of the "problem solving machine" and learn how to use it to respond to the different challenges you may experience using a variety of discipline strategies introduced in the module.
+Caregivers will review how to establish expectations and rules, as well as how to modify the environment for a child or youth's success and other discipline strategies, such as time ins.
+In session 3 the concept of the "problem solving machine" is introduced along with tips for learning how to use it to respond to the different challenges that may arise using a variety of discipline strategies introduced in the module.